-Bankrate’s top picks for Bank of America credit cards
+Bankrate’s picks for best Bank of America credit cards

-Recap of the top Bank of America credit cards
+A closer look at our top Bank of America cards

 - Points earned can be redeemed as statement credit for qualified travel spending, which means you’re not tied to a specific airline or hotel chain.